jwaanng/CSC207-Project/Specification.md

   - **Categorical search**
     - Gender search
       - Can select female or male
-    - Neuter search
+    - Neuter(Sterilization) search
       - Can select neuter or not neuter
     - Species search
-      - Can type in the species interested
+      - Can type in the interested pet species
     - Age search(independent of species search?)
       - Can select desired age range
+    - Vaccination search
+      - Can select vaccinated or not vaccinated
   - User/Org after selecting the categories will be redirected to the "look for pet page" started with one pet's profile.
     - The user can perform regular actions on the "look for pet page".
-    - When swiping, pets with highest score calculated based on a categorical algorithm will appear first
+    - When swiping, pets with the highest score calculated based on a categorical algorithm will appear first

 **Favorite pet page**